The Complete Guide to Sports Medical Certificates (2026)

 Typically, a sports medical certificate includes:

-Who needs a Sports Medical Certificate?
+Who Needs a Sports Medical Certificate?

 Sports medical certificates are typically required for anyone participating in physically demanding sports or competitive events.
 Even if you’re a beginner or an amateur, you might need one for local races, training programs, or competitions.